 The sound of creativity is in the air at the Stirling Art Studios & Gallery

 .
-The art enclave is made up of nine working studios, exhibition space and classrooms for the Dunedin Fine Art Center
+The art enclave is made up of nine working studios, exhibition space, and classrooms for the Dunedin Fine Art Center

 and Creative Clay’s Transition’s Program

-Today a metalsmithing and jewelry making class sends the pinging of tiny hammers piercing through the studio walls of painter Wendy Davis, until it resembles the sound of Morse code by the time it penetrates the workspace of Vincenti Studios
+Today a metalsmithing and jewelry making class sends the pinging of tiny hammers piercing through the studio walls of painter Wendy Davis until it resembles the sound of Morse code by the time it penetrates the workspace of Vincenti Studios

 .
-The rhythmic treble meets the coarse overtures of extravagant brushstrokes working bright blue paint into canvas by Laura J. Vincenti.
+The rhythmic treble meets the coarse overtures of extravagant brushstrokes working bright blue paint into the canvas by Laura J. Vincenti.
 Vincenti and her husband Len moved into the space earlier this year and she says it’s a combination of community support and a constant flow of new art that has made the art scene in Dunedin so successful.

-where a $10 wrist band gives you access to wine tasting, art appreciating and other special offers and giveaways at studios and shops around town.
+where a $10 wrist band gives you access to wine tasting, art appreciating, and other special offers and giveaways at studios and shops around town.
 Before leaving the Stirling galleries, make sure to grab the magnifying glass hanging on the wall and check out the tiny masterpieces of the permanent art collection of the Miniature Art Society of Florida.

-3:45 p.m. — Sculptures, Celtic curiosities and kilts
+3:45 p.m. — Sculptures, Celtic curiosities, and kilts

 , while below stands a bright red U.K. telephone “box.”
 Nearby, classic bronze figures